darryljohnson/xLife/README.md

 ### Rules
 The rules are quite simple.
 In fact there are only 4 of them (actually 3 if you combine rules 1 and 3).

+1. Any live cell with fewer than two live neighbours dies, as if caused by under-population.
+2. Any live cell with two or three live neighbours lives on to the next generation.
+3. Any live cell with more than three live neighbours dies, as if by overcrowding.
+4. Any dead cell with exactly three live neighbours becomes a live cell, as if by reproduction.

 Based on these simple rules a fun and intersting game emerges.
 A game ruled by both static and dynamic patterns that span the entire world.

 ## Attributions